 Modifying a Non-Modifiable Alimony Award | Fraud Voids Agreement and Court Order

 The Court of Appeals noted that a court is bound by a couple’s agreement that a spousal support/alimony award cannot be the modified.
 However, it ruled that where one of the parties has committed a fraud on the court, the agreement is voided.
 Fraud on the court happens when one party to a lawsuit prevents the other party from having his claims fairly heard and decided.
-When a party obtains a judgment by concealing important facts and suppressing the truth, the court can set aside a judgment.
+When a party obtains a judgment by concealing relevant facts and suppressing the truth, the court can set aside a judgment.
 The party’s fraud damages the integrity of the judicial process and is a wrong against the institutions set up to protect and safeguard the public.

 Given this, the Court of Appeals ruled that a superior court has authority to modify a spousal support decree — even if there is a signed agreement that it cannot be changed — when it results from a fraud on the court.
 The appellate court agreed with the divorce court that Nancy had an obligation to mention David’s overpayment when the court asked about the status of temporary support.
 Her failure to reveal the overpayment, the Court of Appeals said, was fraud on the court.
 By failing to disclose that she had received thousands of dollars in double payments drawn from David’s account, Nancy prevented a fair ruling on the amount David should be ordered to pay in spousal support after the divorce.

 Nancy argued that only an officer of the court – like an attorney – could commit fraud on the court, but the Court of Appeals rejected this position.
 It ruled that a person representing herself could also commit fraud on the court.
 Nancy also argued that David could have discovered the overpayment himself.
 The Court of Appeals noted that David’s lack of diligence might be relevant to a common-law fraud case between Nancy and David.
-However, it was not relevant to a case of fraud on the court, where the goal is the preservation of the integrity of the judicial process.
+However, it was not pertinent to a case of fraud on the court, where the goal is the preservation of the integrity of the judicial process.

 Parties Are Subject to Sanctions for False Statements in Court Papers